mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Experimental validation

 \section{Experimental validation}

 Let us now assess {\sf mpNet} on realistic synthetic channels.
-To do so, we consider the SSCM channel model \cite{Samimi2016} in order to generate non-line-of-sight (NLOS) channels at $28\,\text{GHz}$ (see \cite[table~IV]{Samimi2016}) corresponding to all users.
-We consider the same setting as in section~\ref{sec:impact}, namely a base station equipped with an ULA of $64$ antennas, with an half-wavelength nominal spacing and unit nominal gains used to build the imperfect nominal dictionary $\tilde{\mathbf{E}}$ (with $A=8N$) which serves as an initialization for {\sf mpNet}.
-The actual antenna arrays are generated the same way as in section~\ref{sec:impact}, using \eqref{eq:imperfection}, and are kept fixed for the whole experiment.
+To do so, we consider the statistical spatial channel model (SSCM) channel model \cite{Samimi2016} in order to generate non-line-of-sight (NLoS) sparse channels at $28\,\text{GHz}$ (see \cite[table~IV]{Samimi2016}) corresponding to all users.
+This amounts to generating: \begin{enumerate} \item the total number of paths $P$, \item the DoAs $\{\overrightarrow{u_1},\dots,\overrightarrow{u_P}\}$ associated with each path , \item the complexe gains $\{\overrightarrow{\beta_1},\dots,\overrightarrow{\beta_P}\}$ associated with each path. \end{enumerate} Once generated, those parameters are used to compute the actual channels using equation \eqref{eq:multipath_channel}.
+We consider the same setting as in section~\ref{sec:impact}, namely a BS equipped with a ULA of $64$ antennas, with an half-wavelength nominal spacing and unit nominal gains used to build the imperfect nominal dictionary $\tilde{\mathbf{E}}$ (with $A=8N$) which serves as an initialization for {\sf mpNet}.
+The actual antenna arrays are generated the same way as in section~\ref{sec:impact}, using \eqref{eq:imperfection}.
+The generated physical parameters are kept fixed for the whole duration of each experiment, except for section \ref{xsec:anomaly} where we describe how they evolve.

+An important consideration is that the way we generate channels corresponds to a setting in which each channel observation is associated with a different user, simulating the initial access of users to the BS.
+In this way, our model does not need to be aware to which user the channel it is estimating corresponds.
+This is possible because the dictionary we consider at the BS is common to all users and each of its columns corresponds to the channel response to an excitation in a particular spatial direction (which is the same irrespective of which user is considered).
+This is in contrast with bayesian channel estimators such as the LMMSE, which require several channel observations of the same user in order to estimate its individual distribution to be injected as prior knowledge.